ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 In any official A.C.R.O.N.Y.M. media or communication channels:
 * Never use slurs or other derogatory terminology
-* Censor the usage of profane words higher than a mild level as defined in the Ofcom's ranking of swear words
+* Censor the usage of swear words
 * Be your best nerdy self.